aibasel/downward/BUILD.md

 If you compiled Fast Downward on Windows (especially on !GitHub Actions) and cannot execute the binary in a new command line, then it might be unable to find a dynamically linked library.
 Use {{{dumpbin /dependents PATH\TO\DOWNWARD\BINARY}}} to list all required libraries and ensure that they can be found in your {{{PATH}}} variable.
 => is this still current?

+IBM offers a [free academic license](http://ibm.com/academic) that includes access to CPLEX.
+Once you are registered, you find the software under Technology -> Data Science.
+Choose the right version and switch to HTTP download unless you have the IBM download manager installed.
+If you have problems using their website with Firefox, try Chrome instead.
+Execute the downloaded binary and follow the guided installation.